 Unfortunately, we do not provide client-side access to our API for reasons of security.

-Because it is necessary to provide a license key with calls to our API, the API key cannot be secured to be private on client installations meaning that the key can be easily viewed publically and easily with simple 'View Source' features of Internet Browsers.
+Because it is necessary to provide a license key with calls to our API, the API key cannot be secured to be private on client installations meaning that the key can be easily viewed publicly with simple 'View Source' features of Internet Browsers.

 I've previously used a provider that offers License Key free installations for client-side API access